-Operation Sato is The Sato Project’s spay/neuter and vaccination initiative which began in November of 2023.
-Its main goal is simple: disrupt the overpopulation crisis in Puerto Rico with a systemic intervention on overbreeding and the transmission of disease, for both owned and stray dogs.
-Operation Sato offers regular high-volume mobile clinics in locations around the Southeast section of the island, as well as 250 vouchers per month for in-clinic sterilization/vaccination appointments.
+Operation Sato is The Sato Project’s rebranded and expanded spay/neuter, vaccination, and TNR initiative, which held its inaugural event in November of 2023.
+The name SATO not only reflects the dogs we are helping—it also defines exactly what the program delivers: Sterilization, Advocacy, Treatment, and Outreach.
+The main goal is simple: disrupt the overpopulation crisis in Puerto Rico with a systemic intervention targeting overbreeding and the transmission of disease among both owned and stray dogs.
+Operation Sato offers regular high‑volume mobile clinics throughout the Southeast region of the island, as well as 100 vouchers per month for in‑clinic sterilization and vaccination appointments.
 Each dog treated in our program receives $650 worth of crucial veterinary services, completely free of charge to owners and stray caretakers.

 We are always fundraising for our Operation Sato initiative.
-Our goal is to reach 4,000 dogs served by the end of 2025.
+During the first two years of expanding this program, over 5,000 dogs were served.
 Your donation will go directly to funding these efforts and reducing suffering for generations of satos to come.

 The History of Operation Sato

 Before becoming Operation Sato, The Sato Project’s Spay, Neuter, Vaccine and Microchip initiatives were solely in the form of free vouchers.
 In March of 2016, we were very excited to launch our Spay, Neuter, Vaccine and Microchip Program to expand our work within the Yabucoa community which would run through our partner clinic in Humacao.
 Unfortunately, in the wake of the Hurricane Maria’s devastation in 2017, the untold numbers of animals which were displaced or abandoned in the storm's aftermath, and the fact that no veterinary clinics were operational for several months at least, means that in the spring of 2018 we started to witness an overwhelming number of litters being abandoned - in boxes, in bags, left at the beach or by the side of the road, to die.
 While we have been rescuing as many as we can, we knew this moment called for a program on a much grander scale than our monthly voucher program.
-The Spayathon for Puerto Rico which launched in June of 2018 was the answer to that prayer and unfortunately ended in 2020.
+The Sato Project was a founding member of The Spayathon for Puerto Rico coalition which launched in June of 2018 and was the answer to that prayer but unfortunately ended in 2020.
 From 2018-2020, Spayathon allowed us to dramatically expand our spay/neuter efforts.

 DID YOU KNOW…